LonamiWebs/Telethon/README.md

 # Telethon
-**Telethon** is Telegram client implementation in Python.
-This project's _core_ is **completely based** on [TLSharp](https://github.com/sochix/TLSharp).
-All the files which are fully based on it will have a notice on the top of the file.
-Also don't forget to have a look to the original project.
+**Telethon** is Telegram client implementation in Python which uses the latest available API of Telegram.

-The files without the previously mentioned notice are no longer part of TLSharp itself, or have enough modifications to make them entirely different.
+The project's **core only** is based on TLSharp, a C# Telegram client implementation.

 # Table of contents
 - [Why Telethon?](#why-telethon)